23 Expert Tips for Traveling to Bhutan from Nepal: Visa Application, Flight Ticket, Tour Arrangement, and More

 While you can use your credit cards easily in Nepal, even halfway to Mount Everest at the large hotels along the early part of the trail, you may have a harder time in Bhutan.

 Bhutan is not a third-world nation, and is very modern, despite its devout Buddhist image.
-However, credit card use is still not complete all across the country.
-You will find only the larger hotels and restaurants will accept card payments, so make sure you have enough cash for your Bhutan tour.
+However, credit card use is still not complete across the country.
+You will find that only the larger hotels and restaurants will accept card payments, so make sure you have enough cash for your Bhutan tour.

 22. India Currencies are accepted in both Nepal and Bhutan